larryhastings/starvote/README.md

 `load_starvote_file` takes one positional parameter:
 `path`, which must be a `str`, `bytes`, or `pathlib.Path` object.
-It opens that file, reads the contents, passes those contents in to `parse_starvote`, and returns the result.
-You may specify the text encoding using the
-`encoding` keyword-only parameter; the default encoding is `'utf-8'`.
+It opens that file, reads and decodes its contents, passes those contents in to `parse_starvote`, and returns the result.
+You may specify the text encoding using the `encoding` keyword-only parameter; the default encoding is `'utf-8'`.